MeloXie/InfluenceFunction-TracInStability/README.md

 !python -m pip install -r requirements.txt
 ```

-After the installation is complete, restart the notebook kernel and execute all cells sequentially.
+After the installation is complete, restart the notebook kernel before executing the experiment notebooks.

-The `requirements.txt` file contains the packages used throughout the experiments, including TensorFlow, TensorFlow Datasets, NumPy, Pandas, SciPy, scikit-learn, Matplotlib, Seaborn, and Statsmodels.
+The `requirements.txt` file contains the common dependencies used throughout the experiments, including TensorFlow, NumPy, Pandas, SciPy, scikit-learn, Matplotlib, Seaborn, and Statsmodels.

 ## 2. Install an Influence-Estimation Implementation

-The experiments in this repository support two closely related implementations of the influence estimation framework.
+The experiments in this repository support two closely related implementations of the influence-estimation framework.

 The modified **`influenciae_tabular`** implementation, originally developed by CA-Fernandes, incorporates updates to improve dependency compatibility (e.g., NumPy-related compatibility) while preserving the same influence estimation workflow.
-The official Influenciae package can also be used to reproduce the experiments reported in this repository.
+The official Influenciae package can also be used to reproduce all experiments reported in this repository.
 Therefore, users may choose either implementation according to their preference.

 | Implementation | Recommended use |
 |---|---|
 | Modified `influenciae_tabular` | Reproducing the original development environment |
 | Official Influenciae | Using the official package distribution |

-Both implementations use the prepared CSV datasets included in this repository.
-The CSV-based workflow is adopted throughout the released notebooks because it avoids compatibility issues associated with TensorFlow Datasets while reproducing exactly the same experimental data.
+The released notebooks use the prepared CSV datasets included in this repository.
+The CSV-based workflow simplifies the experimental setup by avoiding additional TensorFlow Datasets dependencies while reproducing the same experimental data used in the paper.

 > **Note:** Install only one Influenciae implementation in a given environment to avoid package conflicts.